mongodb/specifications/source/crud/crud.rst

     /**
      * Runs an aggregation framework pipeline.
      *
-     * Note: $out is a special pipeline stage that causes no results to be returned
+     * Note: $out and $merge are special pipeline stages that cause no results
-     * from the server.
-As such, the iterable here would never contain documents.
-Drivers
+     * to be returned from the server.
+As such, the iterable here would never
-     * MAY setup a cursor to be executed upon iteration against the $out collection such
+     * contain documents.
+Drivers MAY setup a cursor to be executed upon
-     * that if a user were to iterate a pipeline including $out, results would be returned.
+     * iteration against the output collection such that if a user were to
+     * iterate the return value, results would be returned.
      *
      * Note: result iteration should be backed by a cursor.
 Depending on the implementation,
      * the cursor may back the returned Iterable instance or an iterator that it produces.